Back to overview

 Mendubim, Brazil 531 MW

-The 531 MW Mendubim solar project is Scatec’s second project in Brazil, and is being developed in partnership with Equinor and Hydro Rein.
-All three partners will have an equal economic interest of 33.3 percent in the project and will jointly provide Engineering, Procurement and Construction (EPC) services.
-Scatec will further provide Operation & Maintenance as well as Asset Management services to the power plants together with the partners.
+The 531 MW Mendubim solar plant (comprised of several projects) is Scatec’s second operation in Brazil, developed in partnership with Equinor and Hydro Rein.
+All three partners have an equal economic interest of 30 percent in the project and jointly provided Engineering, Procurement and Construction (EPC) services, Alunorte holds the remaining 10 percent.
+Scatec will provide Operation & Maintenance as well as Asset Management services to the power plant together with the partners.

-The estimated total capex for the project is USD 430 million and the power produced will be sold under 20-year PPAs.
+The total capex for the project is USD 430 million and the power produced will be sold under 20-year PPA to Alunorte.

 Apodi Solar, Brazil, 162 MW